wayfair-incubator/telefonistka/README.md

 * Add a webhook to repo setting (don't forget the `/webhook` path in the URL).
 * Content type needs to be `application/json`, **currently** only PR events are needed

+## GitHub API Limit
+Check [GitHub docs](https://docs.github.com/en/apps/creating-github-apps/creating-github-apps/rate-limits-for-github-apps) for details about the API rate limit.
+This is the section relevant for GitHub Application style installation of Telefonistka:

+> GitHub Apps making server-to-server requests use the installation's minimum rate limit of 5,000 requests per hour.
+If an application is installed on an > organization with more than 20 users, the application receives another 50 requests per hour for each user.
+Installations that have more than 20 repositories receive another 50 requests per hour for each repository.
+The maximum rate limit for an installation is 12,500 requests per hour.

+Rate limit status is tracked by `telefonistka_github_github_rest_api_client_rate_limit`  and `telefonistka_github_github_rest_api_client_rate_remaining` metrics

 ## Installation

 TODO